 Suspect named in killing of Mississippi officer at station

-BILOXI, Miss. – Police on Mississippi's Gulf Coast announced late Monday that they have identified a suspect in the slaying of a uniformed officer gunned down outside a Biloxi police station, adding a tense manhunt continues.
+BILOXI, Miss. – Police on Mississippi's Gulf Coast announced late Monday that they have identified a suspect in the slaying of a uniformed officer gunned down outside a Biloxi police station, adding that a tense manhunt continues.

 Authorities said a warrant has been issued on a capital murder charge for Darian Tawan Atkinson, who remains at large since the shooting Sunday night of Patrolman Robert McKeithen, a 23-year veteran of the Biloxi force.
-KcKeithen, 58, had been set to retire this year.
+McKeithen, 58, had been set to retire this year.

 Law enforcement officials speaking at a Monday evening news conference said they have no indication why the officer was gunned down, or whether the officer was targeted or shot at random.